 1. Introduction

 Mushroom cultivation has grown rapidly in the past four decades, driven by rising consumer demand for functional foods, health supplements, and protein-rich diets.
-Global mushroom production reached over 43 million tonnes in 2023, with China, the United States, India, Poland, and the Netherlands among the top producers .
+Global mushroom production reached over 43 million tonnes in 2023, with China, the United States, India, Poland, and the Netherlands among the top producers citation.
 Alongside this expansion, the mushroom industry generates an enormous volume of post-harvest residual biomass known as spent mushroom substrate (SMS).
 It is estimated that for every kilogram of fresh mushrooms harvested, between 4 and 5 kilograms of SMS are produced.
-In India alone, where commercial mushroom cultivation is concentrated in states like Himachal Pradesh, Haryana, Punjab, and Tamil Nadu, SMS generation is expected to exceed 1.2 million tonnes annually by 2030.
+In India alone, where commercial mushroom cultivation is concentrated in states like Himachal Pradesh, Haryana, Punjab, and Tamil Nadu, SMS generation is expected to exceed 1.2 million tonnes annually by 2030 citation.

 Traditionally, SMS has been treated as a waste byproduct, often disposed of through open dumping, landfilling, or incineration practices that contribute to environmental degradation and greenhouse gas emissions.
 However, a paradigm shift in waste management and sustainable agriculture has repositioned SMS as a value-added product with multiple uses.
 These include livestock feed, organic fertilizer, soil amendment, bioremediation agent, and, importantly, a biological tool for plant disease management.